 It prevents Title X funds from going to any health center that provides abortions unless the abortions are happening at a physically separate location from where that clinic provides Title X services, like birth control.

 (This is the “gag” part of the gag rule.)
-It effectively blocks health care professionals from counseling patients about abortions or referring for abortion.
+It effectively blocks referrals for abortion care, and allows providers to withhold some information about abortion.

 Does this matter if you’re not trying to get an abortion?

 Yes!
 It matters because Title X-funded clinics that share information about abortion or offer abortions on-site also offer a huge range of other services, such as birth control, breast cancer and cervical cancer screening, and STI testing and treatment.
 And many of these clinics need Title X funding to keep their doors open.
 (By the way, lots of places that receive Title X funding to stay open also have patients who don’t get their services through Title X, like people on Medicaid or those with private insurance who still depend on that clinic as one of the only providers in their community.)

 If the gag rule is implemented, we’ll end up seeing lots of clinics having to decide whether to shut down, not take Title X patients, or not offer accurate medical information to their patients.
 What kind of choice is that?

 And if they do close, all the people who get their birth control, STI tests, Pap tests, and cancer screenings at these health centers won’t be able to get any of those services there either.
 There may be nowhere else for many of these people to go.

 Does this matter if you don’t go to a federally-funded health center?